-and Parks must be contacted to determine approval requirements such as the need for Environmental Compliance Approvals (ECA) under the Environmental Protection Act and Regulation 347.
-ECA's may be required for Biomass Energy Generating Systems for both waste approvals and air emissions and if the type and volume of inputs received exceed the limits stipulated by the Nutrient Management Act and Ontario Regulation 267/03.
+and Parks must be contacted to determine approval requirements such as the need for Certificates of Approval (C of A) Environmental Compliance Approvals (ECA) under the Environmental Protection Act and Regulation 347.
+C of A's ECA's may be required for Biomass Energy Generating Systems for both waste approvals and air emissions and if the type and volume of inputs received exceed the limits stipulated by the Nutrient Management Act and Ontario Regulation 267/03.